deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 Exiting!
 All The Tasks Are Completed Successfully...
 ```

-Then you should find in your relative-path `reports` directory, a CSV file with every students' information.
+Then you should find in your project root a `reports` directory, a CSV file with every students' information.
 An enhancement to export a single XLS file with nicely formatted info *per student* is something we aim to do, in addition to the currently exported single CSV which is still very useful for the Lab Admin.

 > If the script reports that the EKS Worker image could not be found,  it may be that the AMI ID has changed since this lab was developed.
 The AMI ID changes from time to time as operating system patches are released and Amazon updates the images.
 If this is the case,  this link has all possible region-specific AMIs for the EKS worker: - https://cloud-images.ubuntu.com/docs/aws/eks/